 Kurt Cobain, lead vocalist of the 90’s grunge band Nirvana, famously gave us this gem: “Thank you for the Trauma.
 I needed it for my art.”
 The long-term effects of creatively living in a traumatic world can linger and appear as scars on the body, mind, soul, and canvas.
 Many artists have struggled with early life trauma.
-Often, through the process of coping and healing with their trauma, they will ultimately follow a path which leads to expression through artistic practice in professional careers.
+Often, through coping and healing with their trauma, they will ultimately follow a path that leads to expression through artistic practice in professional careers.

 This is a condition where a person feels that they could be exposed as a fraud at any moment.

-This syndrome manifests itself as social anxiety, as believing you’re going to fail no matter what you produce, and as devaluing your worth in comparison to how talented you believe you should be.
+This syndrome manifests itself as social anxiety, as believing you’re going to fail no matter what you produce and devaluing your worth in comparison to how talented you think you should be.

-One of the largest of these irrational fears include believing that you will be pointed out for being a fraud by a professional in the industry.
+One of the largest of these irrational fears includes believing that you will be pointed out for fraud by a professional in the industry.
 Not only does this syndrome seriously affect your self-confidence, but it can be connected to a bevy of other mental health and social problems.

 ‘No…I feel like a fraud.’

-When it comes to openly selling my work, having studied journalism and social work instead of art, pretentious labels with jargon and classic art fair styles have kept me with one foot in and one foot out of the pond.I vibe with a more contemporary style of exhibition.
+When it comes to openly selling my work, having studied journalism and social work instead of art, pretentious labels with jargon and classic art fair styles have kept me with one foot in and one foot out of the pond.

 Does this sound familiar to you?